What Is Candida?

 Top Foods to AVOID if You’ve Got Candida

 Here are the top 10 home remedies for Candida.

-Garlic has a number of sulfur-containing compounds that give it natural anti fungal properties that help fight Candida infections.
+Garlic has a number of sulfur-containing compounds that give it natural anti-fungal properties that help fight Candida infections.

 - It’s a good idea to include garlic in your regular diet due to its many health benefits.
 You can have two to four raw garlic cloves a day.
-Crushing the cloves first helps release their beneficial properties.
+Crushing the cloves first helps release its beneficial properties.